 33 inch tires on beadlock rims

 Away from the asphalt, the powerful four-wheel drive train of the Trail Rated® Wrangler Rubicon 392 shows what it can do, with heavy-duty Dana 44 axles, an axle ratio of 3,73, a torque converter lock-up control, the body lift by five centimeters and the 33 Inch tires on 17 inch beadlockable wheels.
-This drive makes the Wrangler Rubicon 392 together with 26,2 centimeters of ground clearance, 44,5 degrees front and 37,5 degrees rear approach angle, 22,6 degrees ramp angle and a fording depth of up to 82,5 centimeters to the most powerful Jeep in the world previous brand history.
+This drive makes the Wrangler Rubicon 392 together with 26,2 centimeters of ground clearance, 44,5 degrees front and 37,5 degrees rear Approach angle, 22,6 degree ramp angle and a wading depth of up to 82,5 centimeters to the most powerful Jeep in the history of the brand to date.
 The Jeep Wrangler Rubicon 392 confidently masters steep inclines and declines with minimal use of gas and brakes.
-The Jeep Wrangler Rubicon 392 unveiled today will be available for sale in North America from the first quarter of 2021.
+The Jeep Wrangler Rubicon 392 unveiled today will go on sale in North America from the first quarter of 2021.

 Top performance and lots of torque

 With the introduction of the 6.4 V8, an eight-cylinder engine can be ordered as a factory option for the Wrangler for the first time.
 The V8 was adapted for the installation space under the bonnet of the Wrangler Rubicon 392, where it develops 346 kW (470 hp) and delivers 637 Newton meters of torque.
 Almost 75 percent of the torque is already available just above idling speed.
 This results in exciting performance values, regardless of whether the Wrangler Rubicon 392 accelerates from a standstill to 4,5 kilometers per hour in 96 seconds or crawls up steep inclines.